AdobeDocs/experience-manager-core-components.en/help/components/ai-search.md

 # Content AI Search Component {#content-ai-search-component}

-The Content AI Search Component ...
+The Content AI Search component provides your site visitors with an generative AI-powered search.

 {{traditional-aem}}

 ## Usage {#usage}

-The Content AI Search component offers site visitors the ability to search ...
+The Content AI Search component lets visitors search a [Content Source](https://experienceleague.adobe.com/en/docs/experience-manager-content-ai/using/contentsources) directly from a page, and optionally see a generative AI-produced summary of the results.
+It combines a standard full-text/semantic search box with a toggle-able **Show AI-generated summary** panel powered by AEM Content AI.

-The [edit dialog](#edit-dialog) allows the content author to...
-Using the [design dialog](#design-dialog), the template author can ...
+The [edit dialog](#edit-dialog) allows the content author to define the content scope of hte search, search behavior, and generative settings.
+There is no design dialog as there are no settings available at the template level.

+>[!NOTE]
+>
+>To use the Content AI Search Component, you must have access to a Content AI Source and your administrator must have enabled the component for your project.
+See the document [Configuring Content AI Search Component](/help/developing/ai-search.md) for more information.

 ## Version and Compatibility {#version-and-compatibility}